 - Via di San Gregorio: entrance to the Palatine Hill

-The Full Experience Ticket is also valid for the Imperial Forums and you can use the entrance at Piazza della Madonna di Loreto, right at the beginning of Via dei Fori Imperiali and go through to the Roman Forum from there.
+The Full Experience Ticket is also valid for the Imperial Forums and you can use the entrance at Piazza della Madonna di Loreto just at the beginning of Via dei Fori Imperiali and go through to the Roman Forum from there.

 What you can see in 3 hours